Fun idea for celebrating Easter 2022 . . .

 (Out of respect to various Christian traditions, follow your church leadership’s approach to Communion.
 Important: Communion is an act of the gathered family of those who believe in Jesus, not for unbelievers.)

 Make unleavened Passover Bread (Matzah).
 Combine 2 cups + 2 TBSP flour with ½ tsp salt.
 Then add 1 cup cold water.
 Knead for 5 minutes.
 Form 7 balls then roll out into flat circles.
 Cook on a hot skillet for two minutes on each side.

 Respond to Jesus’s death and resurrection using your body to help you express your feelings.
 A humble posture demonstrates a humble heart, so you might try kneeling before God (Psalm 95:6).

 2. Create an empty tomb dish craft

 For young children, help them create an empty tomb dish craft.
 Ask kids to collect a handful of grass, stones, sticks.
 Place in a dish.
 Assemble a cross with sticks and yarn/string.
 Use an empty eggshell as the empty tomb.

-2. Connect with others you usually gather with on Easter
+3. Connect and gather with others on Easter

-Organize a Zoom call or UberConference call.
-Or simply, call your loved ones.
-It’s easy and free to “touch base” to celebrate Easter remotely.
+Or call your loved ones—it’s easy and free to “touch base” to celebrate Easter together.